Skip to main content

 Alex Davis

 Alex is a Washington D.C. native with a deep-rooted passion for education.
-He currently works at Penn Hill Group, a bipartisan lobbying and consulting firm that specializes in Federal education and workforce policy.
+He is currently an Associate Director at Penn Hill Group, a bipartisan lobbying and consulting firm that specializes in Federal education and workforce policy.

 Associate Advisory Board Treasurer